+Permit Number: AR0033880

-Permit Number: AR0022560 AFIN: 47-00544 Page 2 of Part IV
+AFIN: 26-00145 Page 2 of Part IV

-- B. When limited in the permit as an instantaneous minimum value, shall mean that no value measured during the reporting period may fall below the stated value. - 13.
+- 11. "Department" means the Arkansas Department of Environmental Quality (ADEQ). - 12.
+"Director" means the Director of the Arkansas Department of Environmental Quality. - 13.
+"Dissolved oxygen limit", shall be defined as follows: - A. When limited in the permit as a minimum monthly average, shall mean the lowest acceptable monthly average value, determined by averaging all samples taken during the calendar month; - B. When limited in the permit as an instantaneous minimum value, shall mean that no value measured during the reporting period may fall below the stated value. - 14.
 "E-Coli" a sample consists of one effluent grab portion collected during a 24-hour period at peak loads.
-For E-Coli, report the monthly average as a 30-day geometric mean in colonies per 100 ml. - 14.
+For E-Coli, report the monthly average as a 30-day geometric mean in colonies per 100 ml. - 15.
 "Fecal Coliform Bacteria (FCB)" a sample consists of one effluent grab portion collected during a 24-hour period at peak loads.
-For Fecal Coliform Bacteria (FCB) report the monthly average as a 30-day geometric mean in colonies per 100 ml. - 15.
-"Grab sample" means an individual sample collected in less than 15 minutes in conjunction with an instantaneous flow measurement. - 16.
-"Industrial User" means a nondomestic discharger, as identified in 40 CFR Part 403, introducing pollutants to a POTW. - 17.
-"Instantaneous Maximum" when limited in the permit as an instantaneous maximum value, shall mean that no value measured during the reporting period may fall above the stated value. - 18.
-"Instantaneous Minimum" an instantaneous minimum value, shall mean that no value measured during the reporting period may fall below the stated value. - 19.
+For Fecal Coliform Bacteria (FCB) report the monthly average as a 30-day geometric mean in colonies per 100 ml. - 16.
+"Grab sample" means an individual sample collected in less than 15 minutes in conjunction with an instantaneous flow measurement. - 17.
+"Industrial User" means a nondomestic discharger, as identified in 40 CFR Part 403, introducing pollutants to a POTW. - 18.
+"Instantaneous Maximum" when limited in the permit as an instantaneous maximum value, shall mean that no value measured during the reporting period may fall above the stated value. - 19.
+"Instantaneous Minimum" an instantaneous minimum value, shall mean that no value measured during the reporting period may fall below the stated value. - 20.
 "Monthly average" means the highest allowable average of "daily discharges" over a calendar month, calculated as the sum of all "daily discharges" measured during a calendar month divided by the number of "daily discharges" measured during that month.
-For Fecal Coliform Bacteria (FCB) or E-Coli, report the monthly average, (see 30-day average below). - 20.
-"National Pollutant Discharge Elimination System" means the national program for issuing, modifying, revoking and reissuing, terminating, monitoring and enforcing permits, and imposing and enforcing pretreatment requirements under Sections 307, 402, 318, and 405 of the Clean Water Act. - 21.
-"POTW" means a Publicly Owned Treatment Works. - 22.
+For Fecal Coliform Bacteria (FCB) or E-Coli, report the monthly average. - 21.
+"National Pollutant Discharge Elimination System" means the national program for issuing, modifying, revoking and reissuing, terminating, monitoring and enforcing permits, and imposing and enforcing pretreatment requirements under Sections 307, 402, 318, and 405 of the Clean Water Act. - 22.
+"POTW" means a Publicly Owned Treatment Works. - 23.
 "Severe property damage" means substantial physical damage to property, damage to the treatment facilities which causes them to become inoperable, or substantial and permanent loss of natural resources which can reasonably be expected to occur in the absence of a bypass.
-Severe property damage does not mean economic loss caused by delays in products. - 23.
+Severe property damage does not mean economic loss caused by delays in products. - 24.
 "Sewage sludge" means the solids, residues, and precipitate separated from or created in sewage by the unit processes at a POTW.
-Sewage as used in this definition means any wastes, including wastes from humans, households, commercial establishments, industries, and stormwater runoff that are discharged to or otherwise enter a POTW. - 24.
-"7-day average" Also known as Average weekly. means the highest allowable average of "daily discharges" over a calendar week, calculated as the sum of all "daily discharges" measured during a calendar week divided by the number of "daily discharges" measured during that week. - 25.
-"Treatment works" means any devices and systems used in storage, treatment, recycling, and reclamation of municipal sewage and industrial wastes, of a liquid nature to implement section 201 of the Act, or necessary to recycle reuse water at the most economic cost over the estimated life of the works, including intercepting sewers, sewage collection systems, pumping, power and other equipment, and alterations thereof; elements essential to provide a reliable recycled supply such as standby treatment units and clear well facilities, and any works, including site acquisition of the land that will be an integral part of the treatment process or is used for ultimate disposal of residues resulting from such treatment.
+Sewage as used in this definition means any wastes, including wastes from humans, households, commercial establishments, industries, and stormwater runoff that are discharged to or otherwise enter a POTW. - 25.
+"7-day average" Also known as Average weekly. means the highest allowable average of "daily discharges" over a calendar week, calculated as the sum of all "daily discharges"

-AFIN: 47-00544 Page 3 of Part IV
+Page 3 of Part IV